avf/mobile-app-dev/exercises/freeform.md

 Download some data from a public API.
 For example, use the [Vienna Open Data API](https://www.data.gv.at/) to get a list of public locations in Vienna with additional data (like opening times, etc.).
 Display the locations as pins on a map using `MKMapView`.
 When tapping a location, show some kind of detail ViewController that displays more info on the location.

 Or, use the `CoreLocation` framework to get the user's current location via GPS.
 Use the `CLGeocoder` framework and a reverse geocoder to get the user's address for the current location.
 You could then show information about for example restaurants that are nearby.

+If you choose this topic, please make sure that it is different enough from the sample proposal.

 - **Difficulty**: Medium
 - **Support Level**: High